South Jordan, Utah: History

-Pre-European
+Before European contact

-The first known inhabitants were members of the Desert Archaic Culture who were nomadic hunter-gatherers.
-From 400 A.D. to around 1350 A.D., the Fremont people settled into villages and farmed corn and squash.
+The first known inhabitants were members of the Desert Archaic Culture, who were nomadic hunter-gatherers.
+From around 400 to 1350 AD, the Fremont people settled into villages and farmed corn and squash.
 Changes in climatic conditions to a cooler, drier period and the movement into the area of ancestors of the Ute, Paiute, and Shoshone, led to the disappearance of the Fremont people.
-When European settlers arrived, there were no permanent Native American settlements in the Salt Lake Valley, but the area bordered several tribes – the territory of the Northwestern Shoshone to the north, the Timpanogots band of the Utes to the south in Utah Valley, and the Goshutes to the west in Tooele Valley.
+When European settlers arrived, no permanent Native American settlements were in the Salt Lake Valley, but the area bordered several tribes – the territory of the Northwestern Shoshone to the north, the Timpanogots band of the Utes to the south in Utah Valley, and the Goshutes to the west in Tooele Valley.

 The only recorded trapper to lead a party through the area was Étienne Provost, a French Canadian.
 In October 1824, Provost's party was lured into an Indian camp somewhere along the Jordan River north of Utah Lake.
 The people responsible for the attack were planning revenge against Provost's party for an earlier unexplained incident involving other trappers.
-Provost escaped, but his men were caught off-guard and fifteen of them were killed.
+Provost escaped, but his men were caught off-guard and 15 of them were killed.